Hinhu/WarframeAlerts/README.md

   You can check planets and nodes, which you unlocked.

   If you check a planet, its child nodes will also be checked and vice versa.

+  You can also check (and uncheck) all planets using "Check All" check box.

   Save your choices by clicking "SAVE" button.